grundstein/gss/README.md

 #### 0.0.4
 * update dependencies
-* use log.request instead of formatLog
+* use log.server.request instead of formatLog
 * use lib.sendStream and lib.response instead of importing those functions directly

 #### 0.0.5 - unreleased